 The principle of a free evaluation of the evidence is maintained.
-The rules on which the decision is to be based must be applied and interpreted in such a way that fair proceedings taking into account the maintenance of discipline are guaranteed.
+The rules on which the decision is to be based must be applied and interpreted in such a way that fair proceedings are guaranteed.

 The decision is to be made public immediately after the proceedings by posting on the official notice board with the publication time stated.